andmholt/demucs-multibatch-gpu/README.md

 # Demucs Music Source Separation (sake Edit)

+Forked from sakemin/demucs_batch-multigpu.
+Faster batch separation with concurrency.

 ## Batch Separation / Multi GPU(DataParallel) / MultiProcessing(DataLoader) added by sakemin

 ### How to use on terminal